Wirth Center for the Performing Arts Faculty

 Dr. Wirth maintains three studios: at the Wirth Center for the Performing Arts in St. Cloud, MN, at the Schmitt Music Center in Roseville, MN, and at his home in St. Joseph, MN where he lives with his wife and greatest support, Kathy Wirth.

-Christopher Goering, Piano and Composition/Theory
+Christopher Goering, Executive Director, Piano and Composition/Theory